isaacwu2000/Super-Flashcards-Python/README.md

 # Super Flashcards Python

 Welcome to Super Flashcards Python!
-This is a command-line tool designed to help you create and study flashcards in Python.
+This is a command-line tool designed to help you create and study flashcards using AI in Python.

 ## Installation